l-rossi/InclusionReferencesKG/README.md

 ```

 on Linux.
+Doing so will print some warnings about references not being resolved.
+These
+can be dismissed.

 The evaluation script can be found in the ``evaluation`` package.
 Each file with the prefix ``evaluate_`` should be run as its own script: